-Back in my training days at Eloqua I remember the sparkle in people’s eyes when we used to describe the concept of “lead nurturing.”
-Perhaps it was my own naiveté, but a lot of time has passed since then and today it’s clear that lead nurturing programs have moved into the mainstream.
+Back in my days at Eloqua I remember the sparkle in people’s eyes when we used to describe the concept of “lead nurturing.”
+A lot of time has passed since then, and today it’s clear that lead nurturing programs have moved into the mainstream.
 Marketers everywhere are using automation to send out a series of targeted “triple touch” (or similar) emails to prospects after their first inquiry.
 It’s also common to find marketers using lead scoring and other methods to qualify their leads prior to sending them over to sales for follow-up.

 There are some clues in your data to help you identify the subset of leads who are downstream within the overall nurture audience.
 Companies operating their marketing database with CRM integration can enhance their integration beyond contacts and companies, to pull back information on sales opportunities.
 This allows marketers to identify customers and active prospects among the new leads.
 The linkage opens up better possibilities for downstream nurturing, for example nurturing to product owners, nurturing to customers who are in renewal cycles, or targeted messages to prospects who are in open sales opportunities.
 Figure 1: Downstream Nurture in Lead Flow Pipeline illustrates the emerging practice within nurture as a visual workflow.

 |Figure 1: Downstream Nurture in Lead Flow Pipeline (click to expand)|

 Once you have the audience identified and tagged, you can enhance your nurture programming to put the downstream nurture tactics in place.

 Some ideas to consider for effective downstream nurturing: